adobe/void/README.md

     * Using a mutex for i/o would invalidate the `async` advantage provider by `hyper`
     * The code is actually using `mpmc` (multiple consumers) from `crossbeam` crate.
 Mainly because I wanted to have data split to multiple files.
 It is unproven multiple parallel writers actually give better performance than a single writer for ssd/nvme type storage.
 Go version did show improvement with more than one writer.
 More about these choices later.
 Just keep in mind that `crossbeam` channel API is not `async`-compatible afaik. `tokio::sync::mpsc` allows only a single writer.
 Tokio does not have a `mpmc` variant.

- * Performance is only 70% of that of the Go version.
+ * Performance is only 70% of that of the Go version when recording is enabled.
 It is unclear at this point whether it is
+    * Some issue with the way the test is run using `wrk` (see next section)
     * fasthttp vs hyper?
+(Unlikely - Rust version is faster is recording is skipped - `serve` subcommand)
     * Use of blocking API (for channel write) from an async handler of hyper.
 Hoping it is not that bad since write to a buffered channel should be fast?.
     * any performance difference between Rust implementation of [lz4](https://crates.io/crates/lz4)  vs [Go](https://github.com/pierrec/lz4) implementation
     * general awkwardness of non-idiomatic Rust code written by a Gopher who doesn't know how to properly profile Rust code.